Camera Snapshots with Python

 def publish_telemetry(readings): """Send telemetry via HTTP POST.
 Returns True on success.""" r = requests.post(INGEST_URL, json={ "device_id": DEVICE_ID, "access_token": ACCESS_TOKEN, "data": readings, }, timeout=10) if r.status_code == 200: return True print(f" HTTP {r.status_code}: {r.text}") return False

-def main(): print("=" * 50) print(" Field Sensor Cam - SiliconWit.IO") print("=" * 50)
+def main(): print("=" * 50) print(" Field Sensor Cam - SiliconWit.io") print("=" * 50)

 # 1. Generate sensor readings print("\n[1/3] Generating sensor data...") readings, crop = generate_readings() print(f" Crop: {crop}") for key, val in readings.items(): print(f" {key}: {val}")